abelgacem/topix-jk-site-it/docs/_projects/list/topix/topix.md

   - Tutorials, Processes
   - Policies
   - And more
-- Display a document in the user's language or any other language.
+- Displays a document in the user's language or any other language.
-- leverage the full capabilities of a {{site.data.name.git}} repository and codebase (security, release, collaboration, review, ...).
+- Leverages the full capabilities of a {{site.data.name.git}} repository and codebase (security, release, collaboration, review, ...).
 - Implement cross-references between related documents, improving navigation and context.
-- Establish flexible learning paths for users to explore at their own pace:
+- Establishes flexible learning paths for users to explore at their own pace to learn about:
-  - Processes
+  - The Processes, methodologies, technologies, {{site.data.name.etc}}.
-  - Topics within specific domains
+  - Topics within specific domains, Tutorials.
-  - Tutorials

 # {{ site.data.name.requirement }}